 Academy One Goalkeeping Director - Edward Brown

 Edward is the founding director of Academy One Goalkeeping and one of the top developers of goalkeeping talent in North America.
 Academy One Goalkeeping has produced international, professional, nationally ranked collegiate and national level goalkeepers of all ages.
 Edward is a nationally licensed coach holding an Advanced National License from The National Soccer Coaches Association of America as well as a Level III Goalkeeping Diploma.
 Edward grew up in the Columbia, Maryland area where he was a member of the first Soccer Association of Columbia team to win state, regional and national titles.
 Despite being recruited by nationally ranked programs, Edward chose not to play college soccer due to burnout.
 He greatly regrets not having played college soccer, but it motivated him to help others from the same overexposure that hindered his career.
 He did run NCAA Division I collegiate track and coached local youth soccer while in college and that helped improve his fitness and love of the game so he was able to return to high level soccer after college.
 As a player, he was one of the first Americans to play at the top level of soccer in Europe (Ireland) and Africa (South Africa).
-After injury ended his playing career, Edward began his coaching career at the high school level in Minnesota (Bloomington Jefferson High School) and the high school (Marion Bennett High School, Muncie Central High School and Muncie Burris Laboratory School) and college level (Anderson University) in Indiana.
+After injury ended his playing career, Edward began his coaching career at the high school level in Minnesota (Bloomington Jefferson High School) and Indiana (Marion Bennett High School, Muncie Central High School and Muncie Burris Laboratory School).
+He started his college coaching career at Anderson University in Indiana.
 After his return back to the DC/Maryland/Northern Virginia area, he coached such nationally ranked or prominent colleges as Johns Hopkins University, American University, the University of Delaware and George Mason University.
-He most recently coached at Howard University and is currently coaching at St. Mary's College of Maryland.
+He coached at Howard University and then coached at St. Mary's College of Maryland for both the men's and women's program.
+He then returned to Howard University and the men's program.
 He has coached men's professional soccer with Real Maryland FC and helped them to their only professional A-League playoff appearance and a playoff appearance as a Professional Development League team.
 Edward coached the Bermuda Hogges A-League Division II team.
 The Bermuda team was part of a development program for the Bermuda Men's National team.
 The Hogges goalkeepers were all national team members for Bermuda.
 In 2003, Edward coached the Maryland Pride women’s professional team.
 He has coached champion boys’ and girls’ high school teams in the Baltimore/Washington area at St. Paul's School for Girls and Our Lady of Mount Carmel.
 He helped lead his Baltimore Football Club, Soccer Association of Columbia, Thunder Soccer Club, Team America Premier and Gunston club teams to various tournament and league titles.
 He was the director of goalkeeping for the Maryland Olympic Development boys program during its two most successful years of goalkeeper development (A keeper placed in every age group in the Region I region pool).
 He worked for Virginia Olympic Development.
 He has been a goalkeeper director for the DC United Academy and the Baltimore Chelsea Bays Academy (ranked the #1 program in the country) programs, Gunston Soccer Club, Thunder Soccer Club, Team America Premier and the PWSI club, which is the largest in Virginia.
 With all that he has done in soccer, Edward is also an award winning film and television writer/director/editor/producer, and has worked as a full time musician and music producer.
 Edward lives in the DC area with his wife Erica and daughters Kari and Ava and they are actively involved in their church.

 Academy One Goalkeeping Director - Nigel Burgess